 Virginia is an excellent place for rockhounding as several types of rocks, minerals, crystals, and especially fossils are present within the state, just waiting to be collected!

-The best rockhounding locations in Virginia are Appalachian Mountains, Chesapeake Bay, Piedmont Mountains, Blue Ridge Mountains, or Fairy Stone State Park.
+The best rockhounding locations in Virginia are the Appalachian Mountains, Chesapeake Bay, Piedmont Mountains, Blue Ridge Mountains, and Fairy Stone State Park.
 You can find agates, shark teeth, megalodon teeth, gold, sea glass, opals, amethyst, agates, diamonds, arrowheads, and various fossils in Virginia.

 If you are interested in checking out the best rockhounding book about rockhounding in Virginia you can find it by clicking here (Amazon link).

 Though certain regions in Virginia are more abundant than others, some things can only be found in some regions of the state, but we will cover everything you need to know!